Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Etiotropic therapy

-Standard treatment regimen for febrile TBE Standard treatment regimen for meningeal TBE Standard treatment regimen for focal forms of TBE Alternatives
+Standard treatment regimen for febrile form of TE Standard treatment regimen for meningeal form of TE Standard treatment regimen for focal forms of EC Alternatives

 Alternatives

-A single dose of 0.1 ml / kg of body weight IM, for 3-5 days (until the general condition improves, the fever disappears).
+A single dose of 0.1 ml/kg body weight intramuscularly for 3-5 days (until the general condition improves and the fever disappears).

-Heading daily dose of at least 21 ml.
+The course daily dose is at least 21 ml.

-Single dose of 0.1 ml / kg of body weight x2 times a day with an interval of 10-12 hours, i / m, for at least 5 days
+Single dose 0.1 ml/kg body weight x 2 times a day with an interval of 10-12 hours, intramuscularly, for at least 5 days

-(until the disappearance of fever, regression of general infectious symptoms, stabilization and reduction of meningeal symptoms).
-Heading dose from 70 ml to 130 ml.
+(until the fever disappears, regression of general infectious symptoms, stabilization and reduction of meningeal symptoms).
+Course dose is from 70 ml to 130 ml.

-A single dose of 0.1 ml / kg of body weight x 2-3 times a day with an interval of 8-12 hours, intramuscularly, for 5-6 days (until the temperature drops and the neurological symptoms stabilize).
+A single dose of 0.1 ml/kg body weight 2-3 times a day with an interval of 8-12 hours, intramuscularly, for 5-6 days (until the temperature decreases and neurological symptoms stabilize).

-A single dose can be increased to 0.15 ml / kg of body weight.
-The drug is used repeatedly according to the treatment regimen for meningeal or focal forms, depending on the nature of the clinical manifestations.
+A single dose can be increased to 0.15 ml/kg body weight.
+The drug is reused according to the treatment regimen for meningeal or focal forms, depending on the nature of the clinical manifestations.

-If patients with meningeal and focal forms of TBE for any reason in the febrile stage of the disease did not receive specific therapy, it is possible to administer immunoglobulin at the apyrexia stage of the acute period of the disease for 5-6 days in a single dose of 0.1 ml / kg body weight through 10-12 hours.
+If patients with meningeal and focal forms of EC for any reason did not receive specific therapy during the febrile stage of the disease, it is possible to administer immunoglobulin at the apyrexia stage of the acute period of the disease for 5-6 days in a single dose of 0.1 ml/kg body weight after 10-12 hours.

-The decision on the introduction of immunoglobulin against tick-borne encephalitis of a pregnant woman is made by a council consisting of an obstetrician-gynecologist, infectious disease specialist, and a neurologist.
+The decision to administer immunoglobulin against tick-borne encephalitis to a pregnant woman is made by a council consisting of an obstetrician-gynecologist, an infectious disease specialist, and a neurologist.

 Pathogenetic therapy